 Requirements for Degree.
-The credit requirement for graduation (outside of military or naval science and physical education) is set by this curriculum at 225 credits.
+The credit requirement for graduation (outside of military or naval science and physical education) is set by this curriculum at 180 credits.
 No deviation or substitution of courses will be permitted except by consent of the director of the school.
 In the courses of design, Arch.
 54, 55, 56 are known as Grade I; Arch.
-104, 105, 106, 107, Grade II; and Arch.
-154, 155, 156, 157, 158, Grade III.
-However, a student may in some cases advance more rapidly; by perfection of work the requirements of a grade may be satisfied without technical registration for all quarters of that grade.
-The total number of credits hereby reduced must not be below the University minimum of 180 credits for a four-year course and 225 credits for the five-year course.
+104, 105, 106, Grade II; and Arch.
+154, 155, 156, Grade III.
+How-ever, a student may in some cases advance more rapidly; by perfection of work the requirements of a grade may be satisfied without technical registration for all quarters of that grade.